-The following surveys are conducted (multiple vessels, several nations):

-- Ecosystem survey North Sea

-- Ecosystem survey Norwegian Sea

-- Ecosystem survey Barents Sea

-- Winter survey Barents Sea

-- Strategic Initiative Arctic

-The following variables are collected:

-- Juveniles and larvae of commercial species.

-- Abundance of commercial demersal and pelagic fish species.

-- Plankton (including C. finmarchicus sp.).

-- Benthic organisms.

-- Marine mammals and birds.

-- Physical conditions and pollution.

 IMR is an independent knowledge provider and publicises research results both in Norway and internationally.
 A Scientific Advisory Board has been in place at NIFES since 2011.
 The Board contributes to ensuring professional quality and development within the scope of the Institute's objectives and limitations.

-Biomass and other data collected from regular ecosystem research surveys and transects are collated and added to fishery-dependent data generated for stock assessment purposes.
+Biomass and other data collected from regular ecosystem research surveys and transects are collated and added to fisherydependent data generated for stock assessment purposes.

 A precautionary approach is adopted, only a marginal percentage is allowed for the fishery.
-The Fisheries Directorate calculated a total Norwegian annual quota (precautionary) of 50% of trigger level = 165,000t equivalent to 0.06% of estimated annual production.
+The Fisheries Directorate calculated a total Norwegian annual quota (precautionary).
+Catch limit is an exploitation degree of 10 % of the estimated standing stock would be 10 % of 33 mill t = 3.3 mill t.
+Trigger level: based on a pre-cautionary approach is the 10 % of 3.3 mill t set at 330 000 t.
+The total Norwegian quota is suggested to include the NEZ and the Jan Mayen zone in the Norwegian Sea.
+This area constitutes 50.6% of the total area for the Norwegian Sea, therefore the total quota is defined as 165,000 t (330 000 x 50%).

-Survey data on plankton is provided to the ICES Working Group on Integrated Ecosystem Assessments for the Norwegian Sea (WGINOR).
-This Working Group has a three-year work programme (2018-2021) which includes focusing, through modelling, on single vs. multispecies harvest control rules for the development of ecosystem-based advice, and on outstanding issues to facilitate the development of integrated ecosystem assessments (IEA's).
+This Working Group has a three-year work programme (2018-2021) which includes focussing, through modelling, on single vs. multispecies harvest control rules for the development of ecosystem-based advice, and on outstanding issues to facilitate the development of integrated ecosystem assessments (IEA's).
 Survey data from IMR is also presented to the ICES Working Group of International Pelagic Surveys (WGIPS).
-The most recent report was published by ICES following a meeting in Jan 2019.
-The core objectives of this Working Group are to combine and review results of annual pelagic ecosystem surveys to provide indices for stocks of herring, sprat, mackerel, boarfish, and blue whiting in the Northeast Atlantic, Norwegian Sea, North Sea, and Western Baltic; and to coordinate timing, coverage and methodologies for upcoming surveys.
+The core objectives of this Working Group are to combine and review results of annual pelagic ecosystem surveys to provide indices for stocks of herring, sprat, mackerel, boarfish, and blue whiting in the Northeast Atlantic, Norwegian Sea, North Sea, and Western Baltic; and to coordinate timing, coverage and methodologies for upcoming surveys

-References p 15: R2, R7-R8, R10-R12
+M1.3 Fishery management organisations are publicly committed to sustainability.

 The Ministry aids in coordinating efforts of various ministries to ensure a sound, unified, future-oriented industrial and seafood policy.
 Norway's fishing industry has developed from a 'free fishing' activity to a fully-fledged industry complete with quotas and concessions.
 A 2009 Report outlined strategies in place to ensure the sustainable harvesting of all marine resources.
 Sustainable management and harvesting are based on best available understanding and scientific advice from both ICES and IMR.
 Norway has committed to international agreements on sustainable management for all fish stocks under its management; entailing defined exploitation rates and minimum limit for spawning stocks.

-Section 1 (purpose) of the Marine Resources Act (MRA, see M1.4) outlines Norway's commitment to sustainability:

-The purpose of this Act is to ensure sustainable and economically profitable management of wild living marine resources and genetic material derived from them, and to promote employment and settlement in coastal communities.

-Section 7 (Principle for management of wild living marine resources and fundamental considerations) of the MRA gives power to the Ministry to evaluate which types of management measures are necessary to ensure sustainable management of wild living marine resources including the use of the precautionary and ecosystem approaches.
+Section 1 (purpose) of the Marine Resources Act (MRA, see M1.4) outlines Norway's commitment to sustainability: The purpose of this Act is to ensure sustainable and economically profitable management of wild living marine resources and genetic material derived from them, and to promote employment and settlement in coastal communities.
+Section 7 (Principle for management of wild living marine resources and fundamental considerations) of the MRA gives power to the Ministry to evaluate which types of management measures are necessary to ensure sustainable management of wild living marine resources including the use of the precautionary and ecosystem approaches

-References p15 R5, R13
+M1.4 Fishery management organisations are legally empowered to take management actions.